Engineering manager responsibilities: What you need to know

 One of the most important responsibilities of an engineering manager is to cultivate a healthy environment that allows engineers to provide feedback openly.

-With 1 on 1 meetings with your direct reports, you have the unique opportunity to have meaningful conversations with engineers about their goals and accomplishments.
+With 1 on 1 meeting with your direct reports, you have the unique opportunity to have meaningful conversations with engineers about their goals and accomplishments.
 You can gain insights into their overall performance, understand where they need your support, discuss areas of improvement, and acknowledge their efforts.

 Essentially, you can be your team’s Yoda and guide them through any challenges, as well as nurture their career aspirations.
 This way, you ensure the overall success of your team as well as the organization.